YottaDB/YDBDoc/MessageRecovery/errors.rst

 GTMSECSHRPERM
 -------------------

-GTMSECSHRPERM, The GTMSECSHR module in $ydb_dist (DDDD) does not have the correct permission and UID (permission: PPPP, and UID: UUUU)
+GTMSECSHRPERM, The gtmsecshr module in $ydb_dist (DDDD) does not have the correct permission: PPPP, and UID: UUUU

 Run Time Warning: This indicates that a client did not start a GTMSECSHR, installed to DDDD, because the executable was not owned by root (UUUU is the actual owner) and/or did not have setuid and/or execute permissions (actual permissions are PPPP).